sipsorcery-org/sipsorcery/diary/2026-04-26-Claude-Opus-4.7/result.md

 ## Roadmap

-With the SRTP fix in place the encoder is functional for production streaming at default settings.
+With keyframe encoding, P-frame foundation, and the SRTP fix all in place, the encoder is functional for production streaming at default settings.
 Remaining items are quality / efficiency enhancements rather than correctness fixes:

+1. **Real motion estimation**: NEWMV with a motion-vector search, plus the NEAREST / NEAR predicted-MV modes that depend on neighbour MV accumulation.
+The biggest single compression-quality lever left -- for typical webcam content with bounded motion this would drop the inter bitrate by another order of magnitude vs ZEROMV.
+Itself a foundation-series-shaped sequence of PRs (MV entropy coding, search primitive, mode picker integration).
-1. **Other intra modes** (V_PRED, H_PRED, TM_PRED for Y; the 4 UV
+2. **Other intra modes** (V_PRED, H_PRED, TM_PRED for Y; the 4 UV
-   modes; B_PRED for 4×4 luma).
+   modes; B_PRED for 4x4 luma).
 Improves compression on detailed content; the current DC_PRED-only encoder is the lowest-quality intra option.
-2. **A trivial mode picker** — pick the one that minimises sum-of-squared error on the residual.
-Pairs with (1).
+3. **A trivial mode picker** -- pick the one that minimises sum-of-squared error on the residual.
+Pairs with (1) and (2).
-3. **Inter / P-frames**: motion vector entropy, `vp8_pack_mb_row` for
-   non-keyframe partitions, `last_frame` reference frame management, ZEROMV / NEAREST / NEAR / NEWMV.
-(This is where libvpx is biggest;
-   would itself span several PRs.)
-Would drop the steady-state bitrate by 10-100×, dramatically lowering bandwidth for typical webcam content.
-No longer urgent now that the encoder works at default settings.
+4. **Loop filter on the encoder side** (currently `FilterLevel = 0`, so the bitstream signals "filter off"; turning it on would reduce blocking artefacts at lower quality settings).
-4. **Optional: rate control loop.** Useful only if production deployments want guaranteed bitrate caps.
+5. **Optional: rate control loop.** Useful only if production deployments want guaranteed bitrate caps.

 Each of these is plausibly one PR of foundation-series scope.